michaelmayer-hpe/Labs/Docker/README.md

 EOF
 ```
 `#` **`perl -pi -e 's|D httpd|D /usr/sbin/apachectl -DFOREGROUND -k start|' Dockerfile`**
-(This magic command replaces the launch of the httpd command by the apachectl one with the right options)
+(This magic command replaces the launch of the httpd command by the apachectl one with the right options.
+In case you use RHEL 7, you need to install perl with yum)

 `#` **`docker build .`**
 ```